ld258166011/QAIS/README.md

   --broswer NAME  currently support Chrome, Firefox, and Edge, default is
                   Chrome.
   --click         click the search box once before entering the query.
+  -i IFACE        the interface to capture the packets on.
   -f FILE         filename of the captured traffic, default is pkts.pcap.
 ```